Red–red–green coalition: Austria

 In Austria, the term "red–red–green" (Rot-rot-grün) refers to a coalition between the Social Democratic Party of Austria (SPÖ), Communist Party of Austria (KPÖ), and The Greens.
-Red refers to the SPÖ and KPÖ and green refers to the Greens, though the KPÖ is sometimes denoted as "dark red" (Dunkelrot).
+Red refers to the SPÖ and KPÖ and green refers to the Greens, although the KPÖ is sometimes denoted as "dark red" (Dunkelrot).
 Such a coalition has been discussed almost exclusively in the context of local politics in Graz, Austria's second-largest city, where the KPÖ has maintained a strong presence since the late 1990s.
 Unsuccessful discussions took place for such a coalition after the 2003 local election.
 In the 2021 Graz local election, the three "red–red–green" parties won a majority on the city council and subsequently formed a coalition government.

 France

-In Paris a coalition of Socialist, Communist and Green Parties swept to power in 2014.
-In the following years the city rose to the top of ratings for cycling-friendly cities and became what Slate Magazine called "utopia for cyclists and pedestrians".
+In Paris, a coalition of Socialist, Communist, and Green parties swept to power in 2014.
+In the following years, the city rose to the top of ratings for cycling-friendly cities, and became what Slate called "utopia for cyclists and pedestrians".